gangula-karthik/KAKI-App/README.md

 </p>

 ## Testing User View
-You may create your own account using your gmail to test this out.
+You may create your own account using your gmail to test this out. (you will receive a verification link to your email)

 ## Sample Credentials for Testing Admin View
 Note: These are sample credentials for testing purposes only.
 Do not use these in production or for any real transactions.
 Always keep real credentials private and secure.